sanaya-bhardwaj/ContactHub-Contact_management_system/README.md

 **How It Works:** When a client needs to perform operations on contacts, the API Gateway routes the request to the Contact Service.
 The Contact Service processes the request and returns the relevant data or updates.

+**4. API Gateway Service**

+**Purpose:** The API Gateway Service acts as the entry point for client applications and centralizes requests to various microservices.
+It can handle authentication, load balancing, and routing.

+**Functionalities:**

+**Request Routing:** Receives incoming requests from clients and routes them to the appropriate microservice based on the request path or URL.

+**Authentication:** Manages user authentication for incoming requests.

+**Load Balancing:** Distributes requests among multiple instances of a service to balance the load.

+**Cross-cutting Concerns:** Handles other concerns such as logging, rate limiting, and security.

+**How It Works:**

+The API Gateway serves as the single-entry point for external clients (e.g., web or mobile applications) to interact with the microservices.
+It routes client requests to the appropriate microservices, handles authentication, and addresses other cross-cutting concerns.